 Increasing Access to Advanced Math Coursework in North Carolina

 Research finds that students who enroll in and complete advanced math courses are more likely to be ready for post-secondary education than students who don’t.
 That’s why when the News & Observer uncovered that thousands of high-achieving students across North Carolina were being denied access to advanced math courses, BEST NC began advocating for an automatic placement policy for advanced math.
-State policy, which was passed in 2018 and updated in 2019, now guarantees all students who score at the highest level on the math End-of-Grade test in grades 3 through 8 will be have access to advanced learning opportunities or advanced math courses the following year.
+State policy, which was passed in 2018 and updated in 2019, now guarantees all students who score at the highest level on End-of-Grade or End-of-Course tests in grades 3 and above will be have access to advanced learning opportunities or advanced math courses the following year.
 More details on this nation-leading policy below.

 Automatic Enrollment in Advanced Courses: